-- During post-practicum discussion, the supervisors and student teachers took time to review the picture, audio and video records. - For When I took video, I could not jot down notes...It took time for me to Not for publication or further reproduction.

-review through the video clip."
+During post-practicum discussion, the supervisors and student teachers took time to review the picture, audio and video records.
+"When I took video, I could not jot down notes...It took time for me to review through the video clip."